beriberikix/golioth-docs/docs/cloud/2-output-streams/4-aws-sqs/1-overview.md

 ### Setup

-To use this integration, you need to create a SQS Queue and an user with permissions to write to that Queue.
+To use this integration, you need to create an SQS Queue and and a user with permissions to write to that Queue.

 1. Create User and Policy

 - Open the IAM console at https://console.aws.amazon.com/iam/
-- On the navigation menu, choose Policies.
+- On the navigation menu, choose Policies
-- Click on the "Create Policy".
+- Click on "Create Policy"
 - Create a policy with access for SQS and the following actions:
   - sqs:Write:SendMessage
 - Restrict the policy to the following resources:
   - arn:aws:sqs:{your-region}:{your-account-id}:{your-queue-name}
-- Go back to the IAM console home.
+- Go back to the IAM console home
-- On the navigation menu, choose Users.
+- On the navigation menu, choose Users
 - Click on "Add users"
 - Give it a name and on the AWS Access Type section, select "Access key - Programmatic access"
-- After creating the user, choose your user name and save the User ARN to be used on a later step.
+- After creating the user, choose your user name and save the User ARN to be used on a later step

-2. Create a SQS Queue
+2. Create an SQS Queue

 - Open the SQS console at https://console.aws.amazon.com/sqs
-- Click on the "Create Queue"
+- Click on "Create Queue"
 - Give the queue a name
-- On the Access policy section, add your user ARN to allow it to send messages to the queue.
+- On the Access policy section, add your user ARN to allow it to send messages to the queue

 3. Get your access key ID and secret access key

-- Open the IAM console at https://console.aws.amazon.com/iam/.
+- Open the IAM console at https://console.aws.amazon.com/iam/
-- On the navigation menu, choose Users.
+- On the navigation menu, choose Users
-- Choose your IAM user name (not the check box).
+- Choose your IAM user name (not the check box)
-- Open the Security credentials tab, and then choose Create access key.
+- Open the Security credentials tab, and then choose Create access key
 - To see the new access key, choose Show.
 Your credentials resemble the following:
-  - Access Key ID: AKIAIOSFODNN7EXAMPLE
+  - Access Key ID: `AKIAIOSFODNN7EXAMPLE`
-  - Secret Access Key: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+  - Secret Access Key: `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`

 ### Example

-As mentioned on [Output Streams Overview](/cloud/output-streams), events are send using [Cloud Events](https://cloudevents.io) format.
+As mentioned on the [Output Streams Overview](/cloud/output-streams), events are sent using the [Cloud Events](https://cloudevents.io) format.
 For AWS SQS, some metadata of the event are sent together with the message body.

-Here is an example of a event arriving on SQS.
-Payload is going to be inside a `data` attribute ( see event payloads on [Output Streams Event Types](/cloud/output-streams/event-types/events) ).
-And the other attributes are metadata related to Cloud Events.
+Here is an example of an event arriving on SQS.
+The payload is going to be inside of a `data` attribute (see event payloads on [Output Streams Event Types](/cloud/output-streams/event-types/events)).
+The other attributes are metadata related to Cloud Events.

 ```json
 {